dcpedit/red-herring-build-guide/README.md

 ![IMG_2982](https://user-images.githubusercontent.com/800930/144715823-a4e80411-b0ec-420b-a25a-0015eba6a05f.jpg)

 ### PCB top layer
 The acrylic areas that extend inward on this layer need to fit into the open areas in the switch plate.
-The fitment is tight in order to keep the PCB from shifting, so make sure this layer is pushed all the way down on top of the previous layer and that it's not caught onto an edged of the switch plate.
+The fitment is tight in order to keep the PCB from shifting, so make sure this layer is pushed all the way down with no gaps and that it's not caught onto an edged of the switch plate.
+The PCB basically sits on top of the 1mm foam, and is held in position by the 2mm foam and this acrylic layer.

 ![IMG_3019](https://user-images.githubusercontent.com/800930/144702097-8040aab9-7b8b-45c5-9991-6125a6cbd798.jpg)